| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 on particular threat actors and their infrastructure, to detect patterns

-of behavior and methods.
 The Security Research Team delivers all information about the threats

 and the attack infrastructure to the USM platform via the SecureScrypt